Marc Germain: Mr. KABC

 In January 1997 after a 3-month contractually mandated non-competition period, Germain brought his show to KABC as Ask Mr. KABC.
 As part of promoting his show on the new station, newspaper ads ran in Los Angeles area papers claiming that Mr. KABC had been switched at birth and that explained his time as Mr. KFI.
 Later he would sometimes be known simply as "Mr. K".
 Initially, the show received poor ratings due to inconsistent time slots.
 The show was frequently preempted by Los Angeles Dodgers games while Germain also spent time filling in as a morning talk show co-host with Brian Whitman.

 Germain's show began to blossom in March 2000 when KABC management dropped Stephanie Miller's syndicated show and increased the run-time of Ask Mr. KABC from one hour to three hours, occupying the two hours that Miller's show previously held.
 Germain stated, "Her [Miller's] show was cancelled because the station believes that I am a better fit and that my ratings are on the rise."

 Midway through 2006, KABC pushed the start of his show back an hour to make room for a syndicated show from New York hosted by Mark Levin.
 In early 2007, KABC wanted to push Germain's show later in the evening for another hour of Levin's show.
 KABC and Germain couldn't come to an agreement, with Germain citing family considerations, and the two agreed to part ways.

 KTLK

 It was announced in March 2007 that Germain had joined a revamped KTLK lineup, which had just dropped its Air America affiliation.
 However, Germain's stint with KTLK was short lived with his show being cancelled in December 2007.

 Talk Radio One

-In July 2008, Germain launched Talk Radio One, an internet only "radio" show.
+In July 2008, Germain launched Talk Radio One, an internet-only "radio" show.
 At first the shows were "Skype-cast" and he mainly talked to others around the world via Skype.
-When Skype ended that aspect of service on September 1, 2008, Germain resorted to a mixture of live shows and podcasts.
+When Skype ended that aspect of service on September 1, 2008, Germain transitioned to a mixture of live shows and podcasts.